tomdns/blog/articles/uber-shader-vfx.md

     [HDR] _HitColor ("Hit Color", Color) = (1,1,1,1)
     _HitLength ("Hit Length", Float) = 1
 ```

+Here _ToggleHit.x contains the toggle state, and _ToggleHit.y the tab state.

 The MaterialPropertyDrawer of the toggle also handles setting the shader keywords, _FEATURE_HITFLASH in this case.